The Hitchin Fibration for Symmetric Pairs: Background on Symmetric Pairs

 \subsection{Generalities on Kostant-Rallis Sections}

 In this subsection, we review the theory of Kostant-Rallis sections, as introduced in \cite{KR} and generalized in \cite{levy}.
-We work in the generality of \cite{levy}; in particular, in this section, it is essential that $p={\mathrm char}(k)$ is good for $G$.
+We work in the generality of \cite{levy}; in particular, in this section, it is essential that the standard hypotheses of Section \ref{subsec: conditions on char} hold for $G$.

-In positive characteristic, associated characters replace the $\fsl_2$ triples used in \cite{KR}.
-As this paper will only rely on the existence of sections, we leave the theory of associated characters and their relationship to the more explicit $\fsl_2$ triples to the Appendix in Section \ref{appendix: sl2 triples}.

 \begin{lem} (\cite{levy}, Corollary 6.29) Let $e\in \cN_\fp^{\reg}$ be a regular nilpotent.
 Then there exists a slice $e+\mathfrak{v}\subset \fp^{\reg}$ contained in the regular locus of $\fp$ such that the map